 For notification in PDF format, click here.

-Results of the competition are declared.
+Result of the competition is declared.
 Click here to check.